Code-Institute-Submissions/PaintPeruser/readme.md

 ![PP12](https://user-images.githubusercontent.com/61311614/96050754-18332e00-0e72-11eb-892b-f46cdbd8151b.png)

-There is access in the footer to other contact details - facebook, twitter and linkedin.
+There is access in the footer to other contact details - Facebook, Twitter and Linkedin.
 The links currently go to just the standard sites as the company does not exist - but in a real use case they would go to the appropriate social sites.

 ### User B - Return Customer